fizwidget/wiki-path/README.md

 ## How does it work?

 The pathfinding algorithm is essentially an A* graph search with a non-admissible heuristic.
-This means it may not necessarily find the *optimal* path, but it usually finds *some* path in a relatively short amount of time (compared to an unguided breadth-first search).
+This means it may not necessarily find the *optimal* path, but it usually finds *some* path in a relatively short amount of time.

+Everything is done client-side with requests to Wikipedia's REST API.
+This means an unguided breadth-first search would be impractical, as it would need to make too many requests.